tbleckert/router/README.md

     	}
     });

-When passing routes the router will start watching the location automatically, otherwise you need to call `watch` yourself.
-This is how you setup a route:
+You can also add routes after init and call `dispatch` manually.
+This is how you add routes:

     router.on('/profile', function (route, path, event) {